 S.H.
 Taqdees and O. Hasan, “Formalization of Laplace Transform Using the Multivariate Calculus Theory of HOL Light”, Logic for Programing Artificial Intelligence and Reasoning (LPAR 2013), Springer LNCS 8312, Stellenbosch, South Africa, pp. 744–758.
 (Rank A, CORE)

 S.H.
-Taqdees and O. Hasan, “Formalization of Laplace Transform using the Multivariable Calculus Theory of HOL Light”, Masters Thesis, National University of Sciences and Technology (NUST), Islamabad, Pakistan.
+Taqdees, “Formalization of Laplace Transform using the Multivariable Calculus Theory of HOL Light”, Masters Thesis, National University of Sciences and Technology (NUST), Islamabad, Pakistan.
 2013.